 We are bearing in mind the possibility of peer-on-peer sexual abuse in schools following the Ofsted review that found schools should expect it and take action rather than wrongly think it 'doesn't happen here'.
 Staff should understand that even if there are no reports of peer-on-peer abuse in their school, this doesn't mean it is not happening.
-We also are aware of the changes to the Keeping Children Safe in Education Sept 2021 and I attach a summary to Appendix 1 of this report for your information.
+We are aware of the changes to the Keeping Children Safe in Education Sept 2021 and I attach a summary in Appendix 1 of the key changes as a reminder for you.

 This term we have sent home information for parents and families around fire and firework safety as well as usual updates on our website around online safety.
-We have been looking at online safety in computing and we have been taking part in the NSPCC's speak out to stay safe online assemblies and follow up lessons in PSHE / RSE (Personal, social, health and economic education and relationship and sex education) lessons.
+We have been looking at online safety in computing and we have been taking part in the NSPCC's speak out to stay safe online assemblies and follow up lessons in PSHE / RSE (personal, social, health and economic education and relationship and sex education) lessons.

-Premises
+• Premises